MaciaKing/Interview/README.md

    - **PHP**.
 This code handles requests from our web application through two PHP files.
 One of them, database.php, contains a class that connects to the database and has a method to execute queries.
 The other file, receiver.php, receives requests from our web application and creates a database object to perform a query.

   ## Front-End:
   - **Bootstrap**.
 To make sure that my website has an attractive appearance and is compatible with mobile devices, I used the Bootstrap framework.
+This is the [template](https://startbootstrap.com/previews/bare) that I have used.

   - **Jquery**.
 To access the elements (divs) in my HTML file dynamically and make changes to them without having to reload the page, I used the jQuery JavaScript library.